Treatment of Knee osteoarthritis:

 Then starts Isometric strengthening exercises for the initial days once the pain subsides you can do other strengthening exercises.

 Strengthening exercises.
-Such as Short arc quadriceps strengthening exercise, Bridging exercise (it is the combination of trunk and leg strengthening), Prone (on stomach) knee bends, Medial Quadriceps mini Lunges, Wall squatting or half squatting Double heel raise (for calf strengthening), and leg raise (lying).
+Such as Short arc quadriceps strengthening exercise, Bridging exercise (it is the combination of trunk and leg strengthening), Prone (on the stomach) knee bends, Medial Quadriceps mini Lunges, Wall squatting or half squatting Double heel raise (for calf strengthening), and leg raise (lying).
 Etc.

 Stretching exercises such as Long sitting calf stretch (it will help you to regain knee extension), Sitting hamstring stretch, etc.